The only country to ever make me jealous was Canada.

 Quebec City still has it fair share of cafes and bars for you to unwind at, even if the amount pales in comparison to Montreal.
 Popular nightlife areas are around the Grande Allee and La Rue St. Jean.

 The countryside surrounding Quebec City is equally as charming as the city itself.
 On the outskirts, you’ll find many surprises, including the Ice Hotel, Montmorency Falls, and the Basilica of Saint-Anne-de-Beaupre, which is believed to have healing properties.
 The nearby alpine village of Mont-Tremblant is a great place to go hiking or skiing as well.
+Quebec also has a ton of great hostels.

 Located in the eastern province of Nova Scotia, Halifax is the most important city in the Atlantic region of Canada.
 It was here that Europeans first colonized the Canadian land due in part to the bountiful harbor.
 Nowadays, Halifax is a bustling port city that handles the majority of Atlantic trade that comes from across the pond.
 Halifax was and still is a cornerstone of Canadian identity.